 BioAegis’ portfolio is built around plasma gelsolin technology and therapeutics for infectious and inflammatory diseases.

 Plasma gelsolin is depleted by the inflammatory response and is highly correlated to the extent of disease or injury.
 An extensive literature of human studies has shown depletion of pGSN in a diverse set of clinical conditions marked by inflammation, tissue injury and/or infection such as acute respiratory distress syndrome, renal disease, trauma, multiple sclerosis, malaria, and liver injury.
 The strength of the correlation between the magnitude of decline in pGSN and likelihood of mortality is especially striking (see Publications).
 Its depletion in the blood precedes and predicts poor outcomes in humans.
-Even more compelling is the finding that repletion of pGSN improves survival in numerous animal models.
+Even more compelling is the finding that supplementation of pGSN improves survival in numerous animal models.

 - The strength of the correlation between the magnitude of decline in pGSN and likelihood of mortality is especially striking.